Connecting the Dots in News Analysis: Bridging the Cross-Disciplinary Disparities in Media Bias and Framing: Limitations

 \section{Limitations}

-This survey focuses on framing to news articles.
-This constrains the scope of our analysis to media rather than framing in a broader context.
-Additionally, we are aware that regardless on the approach taken for sampling the previous work included in this manuscript, there will be always bias present.
-With the aim of mitigating this bias, we point the reader to complement our work with previous surveys in this field i.e.\ \citet{hamborg-etal-2019-automated} and \citet{ali-hassan-2022-survey}.
+This survey focuses on media bias and `frame building', i.e.\ the manifestation of biases and frames in news articles.
+This constrains the scope of our analysis to mainstream print news outlets; and leaves aside the dimension of `frame setting', i.e.\ the effects of those frames on the news consumers.
+Additionally, we are aware that regardless of the approach taken for sampling the body of previous work included in this paper, given the vast literature in the social sciences, there will be remaining bias in our selection.
+With the aim of mitigating this bias, we point the reader to complementary surveys in this field, e.g.\ \citet{hamborg-etal-2019-automated} and \citet{ali-hassan-2022-survey}.